 My surprise exploded when I got the very much awaited telephone call informing me that I had made it to the final ten candidates and received my invitation to a lunch event at Canary Wharf with Sir Trevor McDonald!
 The day was incredible: the location, the atmosphere, the food.
 It was a moment to remember in every way.
 I met some of the other E.ON managers and shared a great lunch with them (as well as many pictures!)
 After our three-course meal, the winner was announced.
 Unfortunately, I didn’t win the competition, but what was to come made up for any disappointment.

 I left that day with a big smile on my face and a huge sense of accomplishment.
-All of this was happening because I took a couple of hours back in January to complete the application, it would have been so easy to ignore, but I didn’t and there I was in the middle of Canary Wharf with an amazing experience behind my back.
+All of this was happening because I took a couple of hours back in January to complete the application.
+It would have been so easy to ignore, but I didn’t and there I was in the middle of Canary Wharf with an amazing experience behind my back.

-Through this competition I am now going to start an internship with E.ON, in the performance team which is exactly what I wanted to do!
+Through this competition, I am now going to start an internship with E.ON in the performance team, which is exactly what I wanted to do!
 This competition has brought me a step closer to my professional dreams in the energy industry, something I couldn't have even imagined when I shyly applied thinking I wouldn't even pass the first stage.